tryigit/PlayIntegrityFix/README.md

 # Noobs
 > [!WARNING]
-> If you fail the Meets test, instead of waiting for the module update, follow the steps below and set your own pif.json file.
-I also share backup pif files.
+> If you fail the Meets/Strong test, instead of waiting for the module update.
+Add own Keybox or edit custom.pif.json in standard version.
+If you can't pass the Basic test, it detects Magisk and just wait for an update.

 ## If you want to test fingerprints without needing to reboot
 ```